singlewind/name-sorter/README.md

 4. Move the interfaces to NameSorter.Abastraction
 5. Move the implementaion to NameSorter.Services
 6. Implement async interface instead of sync to improve performance in shared environment
+7. Imporve comment in code to be more consistent and fluent

 ## Cleanup dangling images